IELTS Test day preparation tips in Nepal

 1. Keep the length of your responses relevant to the question.
 If you decide to continue speaking until the examiner stops you, you will make a mistake because the examiner may never stop you, and you will begin to lose concentration.

-2. It is not necessary to learn answers “by heart” and then practice them.
+2. Learning answers “by heart” and then practicing them is unnecessary.
 You will become more nervous due to this process, and there is a good chance that you will not be asked the exact question you prepared for.

 3. Pay close attention to the question and then provide an answer.
 If you require any clarification, please inquire before responding to ensure that your response is relevant.

 4. Before your exam, try to communicate in English.
 The simple reason is to train your brain to think in English from the beginning of the process.
-The most effective method of communicating in English is to first begin processing your thoughts in English.
+The most effective communication method is first to begin processing your thoughts in English.

 Test Day Tips for the IELTS Reading Section